Black History 365

 The newly renovated Michael E. Busch Library in Annapolis.
 Image courtesy of Visit Annapolis & Anne Arundel County.

-Anne Arundel County owes much to the rich heritage, culture, and bravery shown by African-American Marylanders.
-Their labor was the backbone that built the strong local economy and the beginning of America’s early infrastructure.
-With the support of local partners and associations, Chesapeake Crossroads is dedicated to preserving the attractions, locations, and stories that portray African-American History in the area.
-The partners of Chesapeake Crossroads offer dozens of attractions ranging from historic landmarks and museums to environmental sanctuaries and guided tours.
+Anne Arundel County owes much to African-American Marylanders' rich heritage, culture, and bravery.
+Their labor was the backbone that built the stable local economy and the beginning of America's early infrastructure.
+With the support of local partners and associations, Chesapeake Crossroads is dedicated to preserving the attractions, locations, and stories that portray African-American history in the area.
+The partners of Chesapeake Crossroads offer dozens of attractions ranging from historical landmarks and museums to environmental sanctuaries and guided tours.
 For a robust guide to African American Heritage Sites, click here.

-Frederick Douglass Museum and Cultural Center, 'Twin Oaks', is the summer home of Fredrick Douglass who resides in the community of Highland Beach in Anne Arundel County.
+Frederick Douglass Museum and Cultural Center, 'Twin Oaks', is the summer home of Fredrick Douglass in the community of Highland Beach in Anne Arundel County.
 Image courtesy of Visit Annapolis & Anne Arundel County.

 Chesapeake Crossroads is also involved in the Chesapeake Crossroads Heritage: Story Project.
 With MHAA funding, they were able to film oral histories from the volunteers who work at their heritage sites.